-For any Providing Unit which that fails to adhere to the Minimum Data Records Requirement and subsequently enters into the Data Poor Performance Scalar
+For any Providing Unit which fails to adhere to the Minimum Data Records Requirement and subsequently enters into the Data Poor Performance Scalar assessment category the Providing Unit can rectify its scalar back to 1 through two possible mechanisms:

 - A Performance Incident occurs whilst the Providing Unit is online and provides an assessable response.
 Upon responding to the Performance Incident the Providing Unit will automatically return to the normal Performance Scalar calculation mechanism outlined in Section 5.4 with a Performance Scalar based on its response to the Performance Incident. - The Providing Unit can apply for a Performance Test.
-Upon submission of an application the Providing Unit will be assessed in line with the heigh level Data Poor Performance Scalar business process illustrated in figure 78.
+Upon submission of an application the Providing Unit will be assessed in line with the High Level Data Poor Performance Scalar business process illustrated in Figure 8.
 Depending on the TSO assessment, a Performance Test may be required to reset the Performance Scalar to 1 and month 'M' to 0.
 Should a Performance Test be deemed to be required by the TSO the specifics will be decided and agreed on a case by case basis.
-More detail of this including how to apply are outlined in Section 5.255.26 of this document.
+More detail of this including how to apply are outlined in Section 5.25 of this document.